rinriukato/MotorEase-penJa/README.md

 - Using Environment: The Code directory will have a requirements.txt file that lists all required packages for MotorEase to run.
 In your command line, create a new python environment: ``` python3 -m venv .venv``` Once your environment is created, activate it with this command: ```source .venv/bin/activate```.
 Use this command to download all of the dependencies into your virtual environment:  ```pip install -r requirements.txt```.
 Once the requirements are installed and there are PNG and XML files in the Data folder, run MotorEase using this command: ```python3 MotorEase.py```

-- The output of either method will be a file with the Motor impairment accessibility guideline violations, Predictions2.txt
+- The output of either method will be a file with the Motor impairment accessibility guideline violations, AccessibilityReport.txt

 - If you would like to run MotorEase on your own screenshot/xml pair, remove existing data in the data folder and add PNG screenshots and their XML files from a single application.